 Q: My kitchen is looking a bit dated.
 How can I give it an update without starting from scratch?

 A: Your kitchen is the heart of your home, so it deserves a little attention now and again.
 Whether you’re saving up for your dream kitchen, or just fancy a refresh, painting your cupboards can give your space a completely different look and feel depending on your colour scheme – and it’s pocket-friendly to boot.
-Consider too painting the insides of your cabinets – especially if you have glass-fronted units – for an extra pop of colour.
-So what are you waiting for?
-Whip up a storm in the kitchen and give you your cupboards a new look:
+Also consider painting the insides of your cabinets for an extra pop of colour – especially if you have glass-fronted units and those units have lighting in them.
+Don't be daunted by the thought of the task at hand - follow these six steps and give your kitchen cupboards a new look:

 First, remove all knobs and handles (as well as the contents of your cupboards and drawers!)
 Use masking tape to protect hinges and glass and put down dust sheets to protect other parts of the room as necessary.